 |Direct train||Yes, there are 25 direct trains a day|

-Trains from London to Salisbury cover the 78 miles (125 km) long journey taking on average 1 h 23 min with our travel partners like South Western Railway.
+Trains from London to Salisbury cover the 78 miles (125 km) long route taking on average 1 h 23 min with our travel partners like South Western Railway.
 Normally, there are 25 trains operating per day, including direct services available.
-While the average ticket price for this journey costs around £19, you can find the cheapest train ticket for as low as £14.
+You can get the cheapest train tickets for this route for as low as £10, but the average price of train tickets is £21.
 Travellers depart most frequently from London Victoria and arrive in Salisbury.

 The Wiltshire town of Salisbury is famous for its cathedral spire and for its proximity to the ancient monument at Stonehenge.
 Sightseers planning a day trip from the capital can take direct trains seven days a week from London Waterloo Station.
 Journey times for trains from London to Salisbury are around one hour and 30 minutes.
 Departure times from the capital range from early morning to late evening.
 Indirect services with one change en route provide alternative options from Waterloo and London Paddington.